Code-Institute-Submissions/CI-MS2-Magic-Island/README.md

-# Magica Island]
+# Magic Island

 #ADD MOCKUP
-The aim of this project is to show all the beauty a tourist will find if travelling to Mallorca.
-I kept the project simple provind information about beaches, places to eat and things to do.
-But it can be upgrade easily, and also would feasible have partners and section to book rooms, cars, etc..
+The aim of this project is to show all the beauty a tourist will find if traveling to Mallorca.
+I kept the project simple providing information about beaches, places to eat, and things to do.
+But it can be upgraded easily, and also would feasible have partners and section to book rooms, cars, etc..

 ## Table of Contents: